Global Context

 assert "db_session" in global_ctx and "http_client" not in global_ctx # ok

-assert global_ctx # ok, because context is not empty
+assert global_ctx # ok, is not empty

 other_ctx = GlobalContext()

-assert global_ctx == other_ctx # ok, because same context name
+assert global_ctx == other_ctx # ok, same

-from telegrinder.tools.global_context import TelegrinderCtx
+from telegrinder.tools.global_context import TelegrinderContext